-Broadband devices, especially mobile devices, are increasingly vulnerable to online threats such as malware and phishing.
+Broadband devices, especially mobile devices, are increasingly vulnerable to online threats such as malware, ransomware and phishing.
 Since most broadband users have limited cyber-security expertise, they become easy targets for cybercriminals.
-Mobile device users are even more exposed since the threat awareness is lower than that of PC users.
+Mobile device users are even more exposed since the threat awareness is lower than that of personal devices users.
 There are several options to safeguard broadband users on-the-go.
 We believe service providers must protect their subscribers by providing security-as-a-service so that individual and business customers are always protected seamlessly from the network security threats.
+In recent year we see a growing demand from large and mid-size operators to offer such security services to their customers - both consumers and small businesses.
+The technological solutions used have evolved to a cloud-managed solution with multiple coordinated enforcement points, including the network core, the CPE deployed in the subscriber's home/office, and the end devices.
+This variety enables the the telecommunication operators' customers to choose between several levels of security defense and initialize the service in the level most suitable to their budget and ability to invest in marketing it.